ofek/pyapp/docs/config.md

 ### Embedding ### {: #distribution-embedding }

 You may set the `PYAPP_DISTRIBUTION_EMBED` option to `true` or `1` to embed the distribution in the executable at build time to avoid fetching it at runtime.

 You can set the `PYAPP_DISTRIBUTION_PATH` option to use a local path rather than fetching the source, which implicitly enables embedding.
-The local archive file should from [python-build-standalone](https://github.com/indygreg/python-build-standalone).
-Don't forget to update [`PYAPP_DISTRIBUTION_PYTHON_PATH`](#python-location) as needed.
+The local archive should be similar to the [default distributions](#python-distribution) in that they should be a Python interpreter ready for use.

 ## pip